 The treatment of Marfan syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists including geneticists, surgeons, cardiologists, dental specialists, eye specialists (ophthalmologists), orthopedists, and other healthcare professionals.

 Individuals with Marfan syndrome are encouraged to avoid competitive and contact sports, heavy lifting and any exercise that increases the strain on the aorta produced by rapid or vigorous beating of the heart or increased blood pressure.
-Restriction of such activities can slow the rate of the widening of the aorta (aortic dilatation).
+Restriction of such activities can slow the rate of the widening of the aorta (aortic dilatation) and decrease the tendency for aortic tear (dissection).
 In general, moving types of exercises performed in moderation are thought to be good for people with Marfan syndrome.
 Such exercises, performed regularly, will naturally lower heart rate and blood pressure.

 Every person with Marfan syndrome should have at least a yearly echocardiogram to check the size and function of the heart and aorta.
 Surgical repair of the aorta may eventually become necessary if the aorta has severely widened or developed a tear (dissection).
 Preventive (prophylactic) surgery is recommended when the diameter of the aorta reaches 5 centimeters in older children or adults, when the rate of widening reaches 1 centimeter a year, or when there is severe or progressive backflow (regurgitation) of blood through the aortic valve.
 Surgery may also be necessary for leakage of the mitral valve.
 Replacement of the aortic valve may be performed; however, this surgery requires the lifelong use of medications to prevent blood clots (anticoagulation).
 In recent years, some physicians have preferred to use valve-sparing surgery (i.e., reimplantation or remodeling of the aortic valve).
 Studies are underway to assess the durability of valve-sparing procedures.